2024 Staffing Industry Trends & Statistics

 person holding a resume

-• The US staffing industry is projected to be a $207.2 billion industry in 2024 (Precision Global Consulting)
+• The US staffing industry is projected to be a $207.2 billion industry by the end of 2024 (Precision Global Consulting)

 • The US healthcare staffing market size was more than $20.5 billion in 2022 (Grand View Research), while the US IT staffing market size was more than $41.5 billion in 2022 (Arizton)